 Devopsdays is a worldwide series of technical conferences covering topics of software development, IT infrastructure operations, and the intersection between them.
 Each event is run by volunteers from the local area.
 Topics often include automation, testing, security, and organizational culture.

-There are three ways to propose a topic at devopsdays.
-Multiple proposals welcome!
+There are three ways to propose a topic at DevOpsDays.
+Multiple proposals are welcome!

 - A 30 minute talk presented during the conference, usually in the mornings.

 - An Ignite talk presented during the ignite sessions.
 These are 5 minutes slots with 20 slides that change every 15 seconds.

 - Open Space.
 If you’d like to lead a group discussion during the attendee-suggested open space breakout sessions, it is not necessary to propose it ahead of time.
 Those topics are suggested in person at the conference.
 If you’d like to demo your product or service, you should sponsor the event and demo it at your table.